iluwatar/java-design-patterns/factory-method/README.md

 ## When to Use the Factory Method Pattern in Java

-Use the Factory Method pattern when:
+Use the Factory Method Pattern in Java when:

 * Class cannot anticipate the class of objects it must create.
 * Class wants its subclasses to specify the objects it creates.